 The classroom, created for The Google School for Leaders, is an adaptable learning space with movable elements at the core of its design

-The Schoolhouse, which is located at the company’s headquarters in Mountain View, California, is part of The Google School for Leaders – a programme that enlists leaders, from within Google’s global offices, in a learning environment for classes, workshops, and training.
+The Schoolhouse, which is located at the company’s headquarters in Mountain View, California, is part of The Google School for Leaders, which enlists leaders, from within Google’s global offices, in a learning environment for classes, workshops, and training.
 Insights which informed the design of The Schoolhouse were taken from smaller roll-outs of projects across the Google Campus.
 In this sense, The Schoolhouse is the culmination of Google’s learning research.

 The Schoolhouse represents a prototype for in-person learning that uses the environment to engage students.
 The space is flexible and adaptable – the elements of the room can be moved, pushed and spun to personalise the space entirely.